 A LOT!
 Many organizations that offer scholarship money want to know what students are doing to help out their local communities.
 There are a TON of scholarships for volunteering available to both high school and college students.

-It is important to note: Not only do the organizations want to know WHAT students are doing, they want to know HOW MANY HOURS students have volunteered all through high school and in college.
+It is important to note: Not only do the organizations want to know WHAT students are doing, but they also want to know HOW MANY HOURS students have volunteered all through high school and in college.

 To the scholarship searching student, this means two very important things: